saferpay/sndbx/texts/sofort.md

 *	A corresponding licence and thus the existence of a valid identification with a username and password for the Saferpay system.
 *	Availability of at least one active Saferpay terminal via which payment can be carried out and availability of the associated Saferpay TerminalId.
-*	A valid acceptance agreement for SOFORT must be present.
+*	A valid acceptance agreement for BillPay must be present.

  For SOFORT activation Saferpay needs: